tiffany-taylor/notes-for-building-php-docs/README.md

 two folders in Windows, one is a github clone (`D:\projects\php\doc-en`) and the other is a shared folder with VM (`D:\projects\php\php-docs`)

+processes
+if making a PR with Github:
+- modify files in `doc-en`, copy file to the shared folder with VM, then run configuration if committing directly to SVN:
+- modify files inside `php-docs` directly, run configuration

 `rendered-docs-xhtml` is another shared folder where the rendered docs are output into and can be viewed in a web browser on host machine without loading a web server (kind of avoids broken link issue with built-in PHP web server that is a pervasive problem...)
 `rendered-docs-xhtml` may also need to be remounted...
 `sudo mount -t vboxsf rendered-docs-xhtml ~/rendered-docs-xhtml`